 2. If a website were a house, front-end web development would be ______?

-The pretty exterior that gives the house character, or the host that invites guests in and makes them feel at home.
+Front end development would be the pretty exterior that gives the house character, or the host that invites guests in and makes them feel at home.

-3. What’s your favorite part about programming/coding?
+3. What’s your favorite part about programming languages or coding?

 - A Book Apart series, especially the books on HTML5 (Jeremy Keith) and CSS3 (Dan Cederholm).
 Great primers and reference material.